Research title: The role of identity within educational contexts

 Introduction & Background

 I am an Educational Social Scientist with a specific focus on higher educational governance, strategy, and the transformation of academic labour in response to changes in the domestic and international social, economic, and political landscape.
-Affiliated with BPP University, where I act as Deputy Director (Academic Governance & Policy) and the University Proctor, I am also associated with the School of Education at the University of Glasgow where I am an EdD candidate.
+Affiliated with BPP University, where I am an Associate Professor of Academic Leadership and also act as Deputy Director (Academic Governance & Policy) and the University Proctor, I am also associated with the School of Education at the University of Glasgow where I am an EdD candidate.
 Further to this, I am a Social and Developmental Psychologist by training (MA, PhD, University of St Andrews; MPhil, University of Cambridge), a Fellow of the Royal Society of Arts, and an Associate Fellow of the Higher Education Academy.

 Broadly in my research, I take a critical stance on the purposes of higher education in order to further develop approaches to practice within the sector that are critically informed by research-led theoretical and empirical perspectives.
 In general, I am an identity theorist that seeks to synthesise both sociological and psychological theory to bring greater understanding to perspectives on how processes at the macro societal level bear influence on the micro psychological level in the development and maintenance of identities by individuals.